Suggestion: Watch the 10 minutes video tutorial before reading this article

 The Minimum Order Quantity (MOQ) requirement specifies the lowest quantity of a certain product that a supplier is willing to sell.
 If the importer cannot reach the MOQ requirement, then the supplier is not willing to enter production.

-1. Low profit margins demands larger volumes
+1. Low-profit margins require larger volumes

 The manufacturer is not always to blame for high Minimum order quantity requirements.
 Chinese suppliers tend to keep a minimum stock of materials and components.

 As such, they must buy materials and parts from subcontractors, on an order to order basis.
-This in turn requires that the factory can satisfy the MOQ of the subcontractor.
+This, in turn, requires that the factory can satisfy the MOQ of the subcontractor.

-This also explains why different items, and different materials (or even colors of the same material) has different MOQs.
+This also explains why different items and different materials (or even colors of the same material) has different MOQs.